haegenschlatt/distopia/readme.md

 5. Save as database.php
 6. Run distopia.sql on the database.
 This will set up the necessary tables and create one board.
 7. See that board at [install location]/board/a/
+8. (Optional) Insert your CAPTCHA public and private keys in the indicated places in application/config/constants-sample.php and save as constants.php

 # Features